thoughtspot/thoughtspot.github.io/_release/deprecation.md

 {: id="de-support-7-1-1"}
 ## Deprecated in 7.1.1
-The 7.1.1 release of ThoughtSpot Software, targeted for October 2021 (GA), will deprecate the following features.
+The 7.1.1 release of ThoughtSpot Software, targeted for November 2021 (GA), will deprecate the following features.
 ThoughtSpot will drop support for these features in a later release.
 If you have the new Answer experience turned on in 7.1.1, these features are de-supported in 7.1.1.
 To use these features, turn the new Answer experience off.

 <dl>
 <dlentry><dt>Multiple join path resolution within the formula editor or a search</dt>